JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 - Click on "Add to project"
 - Use "Show all projects" to select "YourProjectName" (e.g. `Oxcart`)

-> If you cannot find your project, simply create a new one on the Win/macOS computer and copy the assets from `~/Unreal\ Projects/NewProject/Content` to `~/Unreal\ Projects/Oxcart/Content`
+> With newer versions of the Luncher, if you cannot find your project, simply create a new one on the Win/macOS computer and copy the assets from `~/Unreal\ Projects/NewProject/Content` to `~/Unreal\ Projects/Oxcart/Content`

 - Under "Select version:", choose "4.24" (UE4 version used by AirSim at the time of this writing)
 - Wait for the content to download, verify, and install